-PulpFest is organized by a committee of seven: Jack and Sally Cullers, Barry Traylor Mike Chomko, Bill Lampkin, Craig McDonald, and Sara Light-Waller.
-Below is a little about them.
+PulpFest is organized by a committee of six: Jack and Sally Cullers, Barry Traylor Mike Chomko, Bill Lampkin, and Craig McDonald.
+Below is a little about each of them.

 Jack Cullers